 If the proposal is approved and funded, our staff and investigators will determine the placement and format of the questions within the survey.

-At this time, Add Health is not accepting applications to add questions to the Wave VI survey because the survey content has been signed off for final use.
+At this time, Add Health is not accepting applications to add questions to the Wave VI survey, the survey content has been finalized.

 Section IV

 Add Health Policies on the Cleaning and Release of Ancillary Study Data